HaxnovR/KIIT-B20-Programs/readme.md

      (starting from a fix position, i.e. ignoring first few elements) Q.3) Accessing two dimensional array (number of rows are fixed but size of each column is variable) using arrays of pointer variable.
-     // Rewritten to understad better
+     // Rewritten to understand better
      Write a program to take a matrix as input in a 2D array and display it's contents using only pointer variables.
      * The matrix will have the same number of rows, but number